 The city was torn apart during the Second World War but the German people never gave up and rebuilt what was destroyed.

-The most extraordinary aspect of Berlin is that this city can mix the accounts of past events with an incredible modernity of today’s constructions.
+The most extraordinary aspect of Berlin is that this city can mix the accounts of past events with incredible modernity of today’s constructions.
 Like the future and the past are constantly connected in a unique way.

 The remains of the Berlin wall are a perfect example.
 The fall of the Berlin wall was an extraordinary event.
 After 30 years the Germans could finally put an end to that concrete barrier that destroyed their freedom.
 But they decided anyway to keep some fragments of the wall to keep its memory alive.